AlexandreRouma/SDRPlusPlus/readme.md

 * glew
 * PothosSDR (for libvolk and SoapySDR)

+## The build
 ```
 mkdir build
 cd build
 cmake .. "-DCMAKE_TOOLCHAIN_FILE=C:/Users/Alex/vcpkg/scripts/buildsystems/vcpkg.cmake" -G "Visual Studio 15 2017 Win64"
 cmake --build . --config Release
 ```

+## Copying over needed directories
+The last step of the build process is copying the `bandplans` and `res` directories to the output directory.
+If you followed the steps above, it should be `build/Release`.

 # Building on Linux
 comming soon :)